Skip to content

 • provide a first response assessment to applications for building warrants within 20 working days where possible

-• issue building warrants within six working days of receiving all of the information we have requested where possible
+• issue building warrants within 10 working days of receipt of all satisfactory information where possible

-• respond to the request for a completion certificate within 10 working days
+• respond to the request for a completion certificate within three working days

 • accept completion certificates within three working days of being satisfied that the work complies with the warrant and building regulations where possible